 University of Notre Dame, South Bend, IN

-I Shall Lift Up Mine Eyes and Alleluia by Jake Runestad
+I Will Lift Mine Eyes and Alleluia by Jake Runestad

 Ave Verum by Jake Runestad